Mramkesh/minirise/README.md

 # minirise
-this is may first repository
+this is my first repository